On the Effectiveness of Code Representation in Deep Learning-Based Automated Patch Correctness Assessment: Discussion

 \subsection{Potential of Pre-trained Code Models}

-Recently, pre-trained code models (PCMs) have achieved impressive results in SE tasks, including program repair and patch validation.
-The advanced performance of these models stems from their architecture and parameter scale, while this paper aims to investigate the impact of code representations.
-Therefore, to eliminate the influence of more advanced models, we did not use PCMs in the main experiments.
-In this section, we will explore the performance of these PCMs in the context of patch validation.
-Particularly, we consider an encoder-only PCM CodeBERT and an encoder-decoder PCM CodeT5,
+\textbf{Objective.} Recently, pre-trained code models (PCMs) have achieved impressive results in software engineering tasks, such as program repair and test generation~\cite{zhang2026survey}.
+Since the strong performance of these models may come not only from code representations but also from large-scale pre-training and stronger model capacity, we did not include them in the main experiments, whose goal is to study the impact of code representations under a more controlled setting.
+In this section, we further examine the potential of PCMs for predicting patch correctness.